 Other important individual changes.
-As in 2018, moving expenses, whether paid by the individual in connection with employment or a trade or business, are no longer deductible unless you are in the military.
+Moving expenses, whether paid by the individual in connection with employment or a trade or business, are no longer deductible unless you are in the military.
 An employer paying an employee's moving expenses can normally continue to deduct such payments, but the reimbursements by an employer are now taxable to the employee.

-As a reminder, many of the provisions we discuss as changing in 2018 may only last a period of some years.
-For example, the more liberal moving expense deduction rules will return after 2025.
+The more liberal moving expense deduction rules will return after 2025.
 Consult the effective dates with the help of your advisor to determine when the long-term perspective of changes may be important.

 Alimony.
 Beginning with divorce decrees issued after December 31, 2018, alimony payments will no longer be deductible by the payer, nor will the payments be taxable to the recipient spouse.
 For divorce decrees issued prior to January 1, 2019, the old rules still apply; alimony payments are still deductible for the payer and taxable income for the recipient spouse.

-Personal casualty and theft losses are deductible only in federally declared disaster areas beginning in 2018.
+Personal casualty and theft losses.
+As of 2018, personal casualty and theft losses are deductible only in federally declared disaster areas.